PCIC: Cylindrical Volume Moment Calculation and Interface Reconstruction for Sub-Grid Modeling in Volume of Fluid Methods: Test Cases for Calculating Volume Moments of Cylinders Clipping Polyhedra

-This first test considers the translation of a unit cube along the $\mathbf{e}_z$ axis, clipped by the canonical unit quadratic cylinder defined by $\alpha = \beta = 1$, as illustrated in \cref{fig:testcube}.
-The unit cube is centered at $\smash{\mathbf{x}_c= ^\intercal}$, wherein the parameter $k$ is uniformly sampled on $[0,3]$ with the spacing $\Delta k = 10^{-3}$.
-For each value of $k$, the moments estimated with the expressions derived in \Cref{sec:cylinder_case} are compared to their exact expected value which, for this canonical test case, can be expressed as an analytic function of $k$.
+This first test considers the translation of a unit cube along the $\mathbf{e}_z$ axis, clipped by the canonical unit quadratic cylinder defined as in Eqs.~\eqref{eq:defS} and~\eqref{def:phi} with $\cylradius = \beta = 1$, as illustrated in Fig.~\ref{fig:testcube}.
+The unit cube is centered at the location $\smash{\mathbf{x}_c= ^\intercal}$, wherein the parameter $k$ is uniformly sampled on $[0,3]$ with the spacing $\Delta k = 10^{-3}$.
+For each value of $k$, the moments estimated with the expressions derived in Section~\ref{sec:cylinder_case} are compared to their exact expected value which, for this canonical test case, can be expressed as an analytic function of $k$.

-\cref{fig:resultscube} shows the exact moments of the clipped polyhedron $\hat{\mathcal{P}}$ (left graph) and the errors associated with their estimation using the proposed closed-form expressions (right graph), scaled by the maximum value of each exact moment.
+Fig.~\ref{fig:resultscube} shows the exact moments of the clipped polyhedron $\hat{\mathcal{P}}$ (left graph) and the errors associated with their estimation using the proposed closed-form expressions (right graph), scaled by the maximum value of each exact moment.
 The estimation errors of all moment components are found to stay within an order of magnitude of $\epsilon_{64}$, the relative precision in 64-bit floating-point arithmetics.

-\subsection{Parameter sweep for several geometries}
+\subsection{Parameter Sweep for Several Geometries}

-In this second test, we consider a selection of convex polyhedra (a regular tetrahedron, a cube, and a regular dodecahedron) and a nonconvex polyhedron (a ``hollow'' cube), constructed so that their volume is equal to unity.
+In this second test, a selection of convex polyhedra (a regular tetrahedron, a cube, and a regular dodecahedron) and a nonconvex polyhedron (a ``hollow'' cube) are considered; they are constructed so that their volume is equal to unity.
 These polyhedra are centered at $\smash{\mathbf{x}_c = ^\intercal}$ located within the cube $\smash{ ^3}$ and rotated by $\smash{\{\theta_x, \theta_y, \theta_z\} \in [-\pi,\pi]^3}$ about the three main axes, respectively.
-We then intersect each polyhedron with a cylinder defined as in \Cref{eq:defS,def:phi} with coefficients $\alpha \in [0, 6/5]$ and $\beta \in [-10, 10]$.
-Finally, the geometric moments of the clipped polyhedron estimated using the expressions derived in \Cref{sec:cylinder_case} are compared with those obtained through AMR.
+Each polyhedron is then intersected with a cylinder defined as in Eqs.~\eqref{eq:defS} and~\eqref{def:phi} with coefficients $\cylradius \in [0, 6/5]$ and $\beta \in [-10, 10]$.
+Finally, the geometric moments of the clipped polyhedron estimated using the expressions derived in Section~\ref{sec:cylinder_case} are compared with those obtained through AMR.